terminusdb/terminusdb-docs/readme/terminusx-db/reference-guides/http-api.md

 {"commit_info" : { "author" : Author, "message" : Message }}
 ```

-Deletes the graph specified by the absolute graph descriptor in the URI.
+This deletes the graph specified by the absolute graph descriptor in the URI.
 If multiple graphs are created with different commits as above, the graphid needs to be specified.

 ### Example: